aws-ia/terraform-aws-runtask-iam-access-analyzer/examples/module_workspace/README.md

   terraform {

     cloud {
-      # TODO: Change this to your Terraform Cloud org name.
+      # TODO: Change this to your HCP Terraform org name.
       organization = "<enter your org name here>" workspaces {
         ...